 Left alone, Benton spent ten minutes in the room, then passed through

 the window to the balcony and went down into the miniature garden.
 His

 face was hot and his pulses heightened.
 The garden was gratefully cool

-From the window, through which he had come, a broad shaft
+From the window, through which he had come, a broad shaft of tempered

 luminance fell across the fountain and laid a zone of soft light athwart